lowRISC/opentitan/hw/ip/aes/doc/_index.md

 For block operation, software must initialize the AES unit as described in the previous section and then:

-1. Make sure that the AES unit:
-   1. Automatically starts encryption/decryption when new input data is available by setting the MANUAL_START_TRIGGER bit in {{< regref "CTRL" >}} to `0`.
+1. Configure AES unit to operate in normal/automatic mode by setting the MANUAL_OPERATION bit in {{< regref "CTRL" >}} to `0`.
-   2. Does not overwrite previous output data that has not been read by the processor by setting the FORCE_DATA_OVERWRITE bit in {{< regref "CTRL" >}} to `0`.
+   This ensures that the AES unit i) automatically starts encryption/decryption when new input data is available and ii) does not overwrite previous output data that has not been read by the processor.
 2. Write Input Data Block `0` to the Input Data registers {{< regref "DATA_IN0" >}} - {{< regref "DATA_IN3" >}}.
    Each register has to be written at least once.
    The order in which these registers are written does not matter.